bitwarden/help/_articles/organizations/share-to-a-collection.md

 In order to share items you need to be a member of an Organization.
 Learn more about [Organizations]({% link _articles/organizations/about-organizations.md %}) or learn how to [start your own two-person Organization]({{site.baseurl}}/article/getting-started-organizations/).
 {% endcallout %}

-Sharing items with Bitwarden means putting them into a Collection, a structure used to gather together together Logins, Notes, Cards, and Identities for access by multiple users.
+Sharing items with Bitwarden means putting them into a Collection, a structure used to gather together Logins, Notes, Cards, and Identities for access by multiple users.
 There are a few different ways you can share an item to a Collection:

 ## Share an Existing Item